viacheslavpopov/LoggingGenerator/README.md

 * Consider supporting generic parameters to logging methods
 * Support nullable message parameter types
 * Applying LoggerMessage to a non-partial method in a non-partial class doesn't produce an error, which is confusing for users'
+* The Microsoft.Extensions.Logging.Extras assembly is only temporary.
+The types in here should go to the Microsoft.Extensions.Logging.Abstractions assembly

 ## Example